As you’re probably already aware, It’s hard to find ways to get coaching clients never mind becoming a fully booked coach.

 Of course, you need to be sure that ideal coaching clients hang around in such places.
 For example, if your ideal client is a musician or athlete, then they’re probably not to be found at such meetings.

 It can be hit and miss, to begin with.

-Actually, it will probably be more miss than hit as you figure out which events/organizations work.
+Actually, it will probably be more miss than hit as you figure out which networking events/organizations work.

 And which don’t.

-I know one person who gave a talk to her Chamber of Commerce and generated $100k of business.
+I know one person who gave a talk to her Chamber of Commerce and generated $100k for her business.

 Her talk was nothing more than 30 minutes explaining some aspects of accounts for small businesses.